Skip to main content

 TrainerJobManagerCreate, resume, reconnect, and delete service-mode trainer jobs

-FiretitanServiceClientConnect to a trainer endpoint and create training clients
+FiretitanServiceClientConnect to a live trainer endpoint and create a FiretitanTrainingClient

 FiretitanTrainingClientforward_backward_custom, optim_step, checkpointing methods